 Testing significantly reduces the probability of undiscovered defects present in a system.
 But even if there are multiple rounds of testing, the claim of ‘this software is bug-free’ would be false.

-Take a relatively simple application such as a calculator for example.
+Take a relatively simple application, such as a calculator, for example.
 Testing every single combination of inputs would take millions of test cases and thousands of hours of a testers time to execute.

 Testing efforts should begin as early as possible to catch errors when they are cheapest to correct.

 Imagine for a moment that you are a gardener.
 You’re the talk of the local neighbourhood for having such a well-kept garden, beautiful flowers in full bloom and not one nasty weed in sight.
-You attribute this wonder of horticulture to using one type of pesticide which you have been using for years and wouldn’t dream of using another brand.
+You attribute this wonder of horticulture to using one type of pesticide that you have been using for years and wouldn’t dream of using another brand.

-Therefore it is important to review your test cases regularly and update/change them to increase the effectiveness of your defect prevention process.
+Therefore, it is important to review your test cases regularly and update/change them to increase the effectiveness of your defect prevention process.

-For example, a banking application is far more complex than a mobile game and would, require additional test cases and additional risk factors to consider.
+For example, a banking application is far more complex than a mobile game and would require additional test cases and additional risk factors to consider.

 So as testers, we can not say that the software is free of errors and ready for release.

-What we can do however is provide confidence to stakeholders that the end product meets the needs of the business and user requirements and we are delivering a high-quality product free of known defects.
+What we can do however is provided confidence to stakeholders that the end product meets the needs of the business and user requirements and we are delivering a high-quality product free of known defects.